 In 2000, we began to develop, produce, market, and sell composite products primarily for the building industry.
-Development, manufacturing, and commercialization of our composite building products require significant development and testing, and technical expertise in the formulation and manufacture of the products, and our efforts may not be successful.
+Development, manufacturing, and $\frac{1}{2}$ commercialization of our composite building products require significant technical expertise and testing of their formulation and manufacturing processes, and our efforts may not be successful.
 Further, growth of our composite building products business requires ongoing market acceptance.
 We expect to incur significant expenses to successfully market and distribute these products.
 Our ability to market these products successfully depends on the willingness of consumers to purchase fiber-based composite products as an alternative to traditional building products.
 To penetrate the market and gain market share, we need to educate consumers, including wood suppliers, distributors, contractors, and homebuilders, regarding the benefits of our fiber-based composite products over products made of wood, slate, and other traditional materials.
 This strategy may not be successful.
 We have little experience manufacturing these products at volume, cost, and quality levels sufficient to satisfy expected demand, and we may encounter difficulties in connection with any large-scale manufacturing or commercialization of these new products.
 If we are successful, our capacity may not be sufficient to meet demand without significant additional investment.
 In addition, the majority of our production is largely dependent upon a single piece of equipment.
 If that equipment were to fail for an extended period of time and spare parts or replacement equipment were not readily obtainable, it would have a material adverse effect on our revenues from this business in that period.
 If we were to exit this business, we would incur significant losses.